Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/README.md

 # Connecting to Horizon with PCSX2

-This is a guide on how to connect Horizon using PCSX2.
+This is a guide on how to connect Horizon using PCSX2. _Special thanks to community member Skunk for providing feedback on this page._

-_This guide is by DeathBySnowman, last revised 22 June 2022.
-Special thanks to Skunk for providing feedback on this page._

 Contents: